hhaouala/exercice/README.md

 ## known limitations

 - Support only one yaml configuration file
+- No check on the validity of the YAML file
+- The number of paralle request is handled by the webserver framework (to configure in the future)
+- Request type is not parsed from the config file : both Get/Post are enabled by default
+- Request name is got from / path, and not from operationId
+- Request body is not parsed / used
+- no RPM support yet
+- RPATH is not supported : add to all CMakeLists.txt :
+    set_target_properties(${PROJECT_NAME}
+       PROPERTIES
+           INSTALL_RPATH_USE_LINK_PATH True
+     )

 ## Future ameliorations

+- Fix known limitations
 - Add the support of other webserver frameworks (other than cpp-httplib) like boost beast
 - Add the support of other yaml parser (from boost)
 - Add the possibility to use std::filesystem (C++17) to minitor configuration changes